-Things don’t usually time out quite in this way, but here we are on literally the last day of school – for teachers – and before we head into Canada Day Weekend and the true start of summer, it is my sincere joy and pleasure to be able to share out a complete picture of the amazing human beings who will be teaching our children and leading our school into the 2022-2023 school year at the Ottawa Jewish Community School.
+Here we are on literally the last day of school – for teachers – and before we head into Canada Day Weekend and the true start of summer, it is my sincere joy and pleasure to be able to share a picture of the amazing human beings who will be teaching our children and leading our school into the 2023-2024 school year at the Ottawa Jewish Community School.

 The quickest of words before I unveil the list…

 …the fourth is a gentle reminder that the assignments below are tentative as they always are.
-Things sometimes can and do change (especially as our JK and SK classes continue to grow!), although we believe this should be much less of a factor this summer than the prior two, but sometimes we do have to make adjustments.
+Things sometimes can and do change, although we believe this should be much less of a factor this summer, but sometimes we do have to make adjustments.
 If an update is required, of course, it will be sent either directly to the impacted grades or in a blog post.

 OK, I think I have given a lengthy enough preamble.
 Let’s get excited about this gifted and loving group of teachers and administrators, who will partner with our parents in the sacred work of educating our children.
 I know I am!

 The 2023-2024 OJCS Faculty & Staff